-Writing, design and art by Rabbi Boruch Merkur Published by The Tree of Life Books.
-Email: info@thetreeoflifebooks.com © Copyright 2024
+Writing, design and art by Rabbi Boruch Merkur © Copyright 2025 Published by The Tree of Life Books.
+Email: info@thetreeoflifebooks.com Contact us to order enlarged, framed prints of the artwork, with the option of custom captions (e.g., the related verse).